top of page

 2. You are not selling to the right market

-Think outside of your current audience and increase your business' perceived value.
-Match the customer you want to sell to.
+Match the customer you need to sell to.
 Appeal to their sensibilities and they will respond by buying what you make.
 If you change your thinking about who your customer is then you will be able to grow your business.

 Bottom line:

-Do your research, get better at making things and price your work accordingly.
-You deserve to receive a fair price based on your time, materials, market research and product viability.
+Do your research, get better at making things, and price your work accordingly.
+You deserve to receive a fair price based on your time, materials, market research, and product viability.

 An artist's true confidence always shows clearly in their pricing, so be confident, be brave, and do the work.
 It's the only way to find success.